krobelus/rate-experiments/slides/slides.md

 ## DRAT Proofs

-- Used for verifying the SAT solvers' unsatisfiability results
+- Used for verifying SAT solvers' unsatisfiability results
 - Log of clause introductions and deletions
 - Proof checker can reproduce unsatisfiability
 - Introduced clauses are redundant (RAT)